 You can also speed by driving too fast for the conditions.
 The posted speed limits are meant for perfect road conditions.
 Poor conditions such as damaged or wet pavement reduce your car’s braking and steering capabilities.
 If you get into an accident while driving at the posted speed limit in poor road conditions, you may be found at fault.

 Poor conditions include poor visibility such as when driving in fog and in heavy rain.
-Driving the speed limit in severely congested traffic is also driving too fast for the conditions.
+Driving to the speed limit in severely congested traffic is also driving too fast for the conditions.
 For example, if the posted speed limit is 65 mph, attempting to drive at this speed in stop-and-go traffic that’s crawling at 15 mph will either cause an accident or get you pulled over by the police.

 Reduce your speed and avoid traffic tickets, accidents, injuries, and high insurance premiums.
 The people who benefit from your safe driving include yourself, your passengers, and the driving public.
-For more information on safe driving and auto insurance, don’t hesitate to contact us.